 Main Content

-Since the financial crisis of 2007-2009, there has been a high demand for professionals who have both quantitative skills and an understanding of the risk management environment in which decisions are made.
-The Risk Management and Financial Engineering major provides you access to a wealth of career opportunities in this exciting field.
+The demand for professionals who have both quantitative skills and an understanding of the risk management environment in which decisions are made has never been higher.
+Get access to a wealth of career opportunities in this exciting field.

 "Stocks that enjoy big unexplained jumps in value do considerably worse in the long term."